maurodv09/Global-Coffee-Insights/README.md

-# Coffe-Production
+# Global-Coffee-Insights
 This project aims to explore historic data from all countries that produce coffee, focusing on three main aspects: **Production**, **Consumption**, and **Export**.
 Primarily, this project will use data visualizations to present the findings in an compelling and comprehensible manner.

 The project consist of two phases:
 - *Data Processing* using PowerQuery.
 - *Data Visualization*: Dashboard presentation using Excel.

-The whole project can be found in the same [Excel workbook](https://github.com/maurodv09/Coffe-Production/blob/main/Coffe_project.xlsx)
+The whole project can be found in the same [Excel workbook](https://github.com/maurodv09/Global-Coffee-Insights/blob/main/Coffe_project.xlsx)

-*Detailed documentacion of the steps taken in the data processing phase can be found in the [documentation](https://github.com/maurodv09/Coffe-Production/blob/main/Data-Processing-Documentation.md)
+*Detailed documentacion of the steps taken in the data processing phase can be found in the [documentation](https://github.com/maurodv09/Global-Coffee-Insights/blob/main/Data-Processing-Documentation.md)

 ## Results
 Dashboard snapshot